alttch/eva3/doc/lm/lm.rst

 server<mqtt_>`, where other controllers will send the events.
 Logic Manager reads the list of items and their initial status from the connected controllers; further status monitoring is performed via MQTT.
-In case MQTT server is inaccessible or have a problems exchanging data, statuses of the items are updated on every remote controller reload (**reload_interval** prop).
+In case MQTT server is inaccessible or has data exchange problems, states of the items are updated on every remote controller reload (**reload_interval** prop).

 To connect UC controllers you should use **lm-cmd** :doc:`console command</cli>` or :doc:`lm_api` **append_controller** function.

-When connecting, it is necessary to indicate minimum URI of the connected controller and API KEY functioning either as a master key or the key with access the certain items.
+When connecting, it is necessary to indicate minimum URI of the connected controller and API KEY functioning either as a master key or the key with access to certain items.
 If Logic Manager and UC keys are the same, the key can be set as *$key* (\\$key in the command line).
 In this case, LM will use the local key of its own configuration.

 .. code-block:: bash

     lm-cmd append_controller -u http://localhost:8812 -a secretkey -y

-The configurations of the connected controllers are stored in the following
+Configurations of connected controllers are stored in the following folder:
-folder: *runtime/lm_remote_uc.d/*
+*runtime/lm_remote_uc.d/*

-Logic Manager automatically loads the connected controller data (its ID) and saves the configuration to *runtime/lm_remote_uc.d/ID.json* file.
+Logic Manager automatically loads the connected controller data (its ID) and saves configuration to *runtime/lm_remote_uc.d/ID.json* file.

-Items from remote controllers are loaded at the LM PLC start and then refreshed with **reload_interval** frequency set individually for each connected controller. if LM PLC fails to get the item list during loading, it will use the existing one.
+Items from remote controllers are loaded at the LM PLC start and then refreshed with **reload_interval** frequency set individually for each connected controller.
+If LM PLC fails to get the item list during loading, it will use the existing one.

 To control the list of the received items you can use *lm-cmd* or